 I have a love-hate relationship with scones.
 In the category of breakfast breads, they are at the top of my favorites list.
 In the category of baked goods that are guaranteed to be worth the hassle, they have spent a lot of time at the bottom of the favorites list.

-I have collected scones recipes for years, hoping to find the magic formula for yielding a tall scone with craggy corners and a supple, soft interior.
+I have collected scone recipes for years, hoping to find the magic formula for yielding a tall scone with craggy corners and a supple, soft interior.
 I finally found a perfect base recipe that can be customized with the add-ins of your choice (chocolate chips, dried fruit, blueberries, etc.) or left plain and used as a base for shortcakes.

 The components of the recipe are quiet straightforward.
 Cold butter is mixed with dry ingredients, and then wet ingredients are added.
 Roll them out, cut and bake.